-Following the highly successful 2016 postnuptial event that took place with the Efrat Women’s Beit Midrash, IYIM is initiating postnuptial events as standard practice for getting the word out about the game-changing Agreement for Mutual Respect.
+Following the highly successful postnuptial events that took place in 2016 (with the Efrat Women’s Beit Midrash) and in 2017 in Jerusalem (with Beit Knesset Nitzanim), IYIM is initiating postnuptial events as standard practice for getting the word out about the game-changing Agreement for Mutual Respect.

 “Signing the postnuptial Agreement for Mutual Respect as part of a community-wide event serves as a clear message to our families, friends and community that this is the minhag (Jewish custom) in our family and community.
 All marrying couples, prior to their marriage, must sign a prenuptial agreement for the prevention of get-refusal.
 This is the way we can, all together, obliterate the problem of get-refusal for both women and men.”

 -Dr. Rachel Levmore, Director, IYIM Get-Refusal Prevention Project

 Host a postnuptial party among friends and neighbors